TristankMS/TACARS/README.md

 - Open an Admin command prompt in `D:\TACARS`
 - Run `GO.CMD`
+  - (Or run GO NOUPLOAD if you just want the CSV output)
 - Marvel at the speed with which things run (no, really, PS7 is super impressive)
 - Check for and fix any errors!
 - Report any problems!